-An application source file that includes <sys/types.h> makes the definitions of the programming model symbols, _LP64 and _ILP32, available through inclusion of <sys/isa_defs.h>.
+An application source file that includes sys/types.h makes the definitions of the programming model symbols, _LP64 and _ILP32, available when you include sys/isa_defs.h.

-For information about preprocessor symbols (_LP64 and _ILP32) and macros (_LITTLE_ENDIAN and _BIG_ENDIAN6), see the types(3HEAD) man page.
+For information about preprocessor symbols (_LP64 and _ILP32) and macros (_LITTLE_ENDIAN and _BIG_ENDIAN), see the types(3HEAD) man page.

 clock_t represents the system times in clock ticks.